visgl/luma.gl/docs/api-reference/shadertools/assemble-shaders.md

 });
 ```

 If the picking module were included, the function `MYHOOK_fragmentColor` would be updated to modify the input color.
 Without the picking module, the function would remain a no-op.
+The `priority` ensures the injection always
+appears last in the hook function, which is necessary for picking color filtering to work correctly.

 ### Injection Map